Synonym(s)

 Undesirable effectsThis section has been translated automatically.

-Mucous membrane irritation, abdominal pain, vomiting, isolated cases: rheumatic symptoms.
+Irritation of mucous membranes, abdominal pain, vomiting, individual cases: rheumatic symptoms.
 In case of overdose: metabolic disorders, liver and kidney damage with lethal outcome, chronic CNS disorders.

-The EMA has recommended the daily dose of thujone, which is contained in several plants, to a maximum of 3.5 mg.
+The EMA has recommended a maximum daily dose of 3.5 mg of thujone, which is contained in several plants.

 ContraindicationThis section has been translated automatically.